-The fee for the program is determined by the University's Senior Administration and Board of Trustees on an annual basis.
+The fee for the program is determined and updated on an annual basis.
 The fee is assessed on a per semester basis until a student formally withdraws from the program.

 Failure to utilize services or cooperate with program staff, policies, or procedures does not warrant a refund of the program fee.